NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 ### Solving the differential equations

-For mapping variable methods of this type, a symplectic algorithm ([Church2018](@cite)) exists which has the advantage of long time stability and can be easily combined with the standard algorithms for ring polymer time-evolution.
+For mapping variable methods of this type, a symplectic algorithm ([Church2018](@cite)) exists.
+This algorithm has the advantage of long time stability and can be easily combined with the standard algorithms for ring polymer time-evolution.
 For NRPMD we have implemented this algorithm using the Cayley modified ring polymer propagator ([Korol2019](@cite)) and obtain accurate and efficient dynamics.